 Safe Food Sources Of Calcium

-The most common and rich source of calcium is milk and dairy products.
-Although most of us detest either taste or smell of milk, it can be consumed in various forms – much to your liking.
-Below is a list of food items, which should be increased in the diet during pregnancy to naturally increase the calcium intake:
+The most common and rich sources of calcium are milk and dairy products.
+Although most women detest milk’s taste or smell, it can be consumed in various forms – much to your liking.
+Below is a list of food items, which should be increased in the diet during pregnancy to increase the calcium intake (6) naturally:

 Calcium Deficiency In Pregnancy